 We’ll test the consoles using a variety of different games – although it’s worth noting that often for new console releases, the games available to us are often limited and decided by the parent company.
 New technology will also be put through its paces and its impact – positive and negative – noted in the review.

-Things like portability, price, setup, design, and performance will also be considered in our reviews.
+Things like portability, price, setup, design, and performance will also be considered.

 How we test gaming gear